Comprehensive Review Real Customer Analysis

 The Upper

-The upper is made from a breathable engineered knit mesh.
-Honestly, it feels a lot more premium than the mesh on the Clifton 8.
-They stripped away a lot of the overlays and hotmelts, giving it a cleaner, more streamlined look.
-One of the best updates, in my opinion, is the gusseted tongue.
-It’s attached on the medial side, which finally stops that annoying tongue migration—you know, when the tongue slides down the side of your foot mid-run?
-Yeah, that’s gone.
-The heel collar is also plushier, designed to lock your foot in without digging into your Achilles.
+The upper is a breathable engineered knit mesh, and it feels more premium than the mesh on the Clifton 8.
+Hoka stripped back a lot of overlays and hotmelts, so the look is cleaner and more streamlined.
+One of the best updates is the gusseted tongue.
+It’s attached on the medial side, which stops that annoying tongue migration (when it slides off to the side mid-run).
+The heel collar is also plusher, aiming to hold the heel without digging into your Achilles.

 The Midsole